qwertious/inmetanty/README.md

 If you want to download this game, please go to a specific version's branch.
 Otherwise, you could download the game with very experimental features in it and possibly some game-breaking glitches.

 Also, these downloads are for the offline version, which doesn't have as many features.
 For all features, check out qwertious.github.io/INMETANTY.
+This website is down for right now, but it will be back up later.

 I have barely started development, so suggestions are appreciated.
+Also, the wiki is editable by everyone, so the community can make the wiki for this game.

 The music for this game was and is made with Auxy.